iamtejasmane/ecs-farget-microservices-deployment-terraform/README.md

-# Cab Management Application - AFourathon
+# Cab Management Application - AFour's Hackathon

 The Cab Management Application is a cloud-based solution that allows users to manage drivers, cabs, and their assignments.
 It provides an easy-to-use interface for creating, updating, and deleting driver and cab records, as well as assigning drivers to cabs.
 The application is built using Express.js, Sequelize ORM, and MySQL database.